eProsima/Integration-Service-Deprecated/examples/helloworld_to_file/README.rst

 We'll use the builtin RTPS Subscriber and a Generic Bridge.

 We rename our *templatebridgelib.cpp* to *isfile.cpp*.
-Now we can change *create_subscriber* to just return nullptr, as never will be called by Integration-Service.
+Now we can change *create_reader* to just return nullptr, as never will be called by Integration-Service.
 *create_bridge* will return *new ISBridge(name)* instead.
-Finally, *create_publisher* will return our "not yet implemented" FilePublisher: *new FilePublisher(name, config)*.
+Finally, *create_writer* will return our "not yet implemented" FilePublisher: *new FilePublisher(name, config)*.

 Let's create the class FilePublisher now.
 We need to create both .h and .cpp FilePublisher files.
 Take as example the already existing files.